balajeetm/balajeetm.github.io/_posts/2017-03-08-cracking-a-tnut.markdown

 So what do we do next?
 Even after [culling the epicarp](#step-1---cull-the-epicarp), the [T-Nut](/blog/2017/02/21/technical-nuts/) is still not visible to the naked eye.<br>
 We are still far from it.
 We need to get closer.<br>

-Well, since 'Hunger' knows no barriers, for one option, we can bite our way through to the it.<br>
+Well, since 'Hunger' knows no barriers, for one option, we can bite our way through to it.<br>
 But our first bites are always calculative right?
 We always prefer to bite the juicy side, or at least what we think is juicy.<br>

 ### <u>What's so juicy?</u>